 A person should include foods rich in calcium, especially if they consume many foods that are higher in oxalate, such as spinach.
 A diet low in calcium increases the risk of developing kidney stones.
 Calcium and oxalate bind together in the intestines, interrupting the formation of stones.

-Some foods to include are:
+Some foods to

 - low-fat or fat-free milk products